-RedisConf20 Call for Papers Process:
+RedisConf20 Virtual Conference - Call for Presentations Process:

 Criteria: The selection committee is composed of technical and marketing members of Redis Labs.
 There are no required topics but we are highlighting certain themes this year, such as: Elegant use of Redis Data Structures/Commands, Redis Modules, Event-driven Architecture (Streams, Queues, Pub/Sub), Microservices, Serverless, Artificial Intelligence, IoT/Edge Computing, Scale-out Architecture, DevOps/Operations, Redis Internals, and of course, your talk should focus on Redis.
 Generally, the following types of talks are successful: